CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab05.md

     `What's the best way to get around the city?`

-1. After reviewing the responses, how do they compare to those of the base model?
+1. After reviewing the responses, observe how they compare with those of the base model.

 ## Summary

+In this lab, you learned how to fine-tune a GPT-4.1 model using Azure AI Foundry.
+You deployed a base model, prepared and uploaded a training dataset, and initiated a fine-tuning job.
+After the fine-tuned model was deployed, you tested it against the base model to compare performance, observing improvements in response style, consistency, and relevance for a travel chat application.
+The lab provided practical experience in customizing AI behavior and deploying models tailored to specific conversational scenarios.

+### You have successfully completed the Hands-on Lab!